olittobee/alx-low_level_programming/README.md

 Overall, while learning and working with C can be challenging, many programmers find it fun and rewarding due to its efficiency, control, portability, and wide range of applications.

-## Below are the Tasks given to test my proficieny in C programming: ##
+## Below are the Tasks given to test my proficiency in C language: ##

 0x00-hello_world